 The sequence [ Q will toggle Question mode via one of the buttons on the toolbar.
 Question mode produces a blinking icon beside your name in other participants' channel trees.
 This is similar to raising your hand in some other chat applications.

-The standard JAWS command for announcing the application status line, Insert+PgDn, will reliably announce this information even if it is clipped on screen.
+The standard JAWS command for announcing the application status line, Insert+PgDn, will reliably announce status information even if it is clipped on screen.
 This information typically includes the rate at which packets are being received (RX) and transmitted (TX).
 Sometimes, it will also include a ping time, which is an indication of how long it takes data to travel between your machine and the TeamTalk server.

 By default, JAWS will maximize main and chat TeamTalk windows automatically so that message reading will be more efficient, rather than allowing TeamTalk's native window sizing.
 Native window sizing can be turned on via the "Allow native window sizing" checkbox in Quick Settings (JAWSKey+V).

 As you Up and Down arrow through a chat history window, JAWS will produce a small click sound when you encounter the top or bottom of history.
+This only applies to the edit version of chat history, so that the repetition of the current line at the top or bottom does not sound like an actual duplicate line.
+In the list version of history, neither speech nor a beep occur on colliding with the top or bottom edge of the list.

 The scripts improve JAWS' reporting of correct information for Left and Right arrows, Backspace, Delete, etc. in an edit box.
 This does not work in a password box, however.
 For these, JAWS will report the number of asterisks shown.